elizabethcsw/bankJS/README.md

 How to Run
 -------
-Create an instance of each constructor object
+Create an instance of each constructor object:
 ```
 > account = new bankAccount();
 > withdrawal = new bankWithdrawal(account);
 > deposit = new bankDeposit(account);
 > statement = new bankStatement(account);
 ```
-Run the appropriate methods as needed
+Run the appropriate methods as needed:
 ```
 > deposit.proceed(2000, '2012-01-13');
 > withdrawal.proceed(1000, '2012-01-15');